karen portrait circle

 This has been a two hour cruise that leaves from Pier 43 1/2 at Fisherman's Wharf at 1:45 pm Friday, Saturday and Sunday.

-The tickets are a bit expensive, $99 for adults 21+, $65 for ages 5-20, but you can sometimes get them half price through goldstar.com.
-The adult tickets include two drinks.
+The tickets are a bit expensive, $105 for adults 21+, $65 for ages 5-20, but you can sometimes get them half price through goldstar.com.
+The tickets include two drinks.

 You can purchase snacks and additional drinks on board.
 No buffet this year like years past (see my photos of the ship buffet) but hopefully that will return at some point.

-This cruise is cheaper for ages 13 to 20 than the Blue & Gold Fleet Week Cruise below, plus they go out all three days, but the Blue & Gold is a half hour longer.
+Red & White vs Blue & Gold: the Red & White cruise is cheaper for ages 12 to 20, but more for seniors, compared to the Blue & Gold Fleet Week Cruise below, plus they go out all three days and include 2 free drinks.
+But the Blue & Gold cruise is a half hour longer.
 Otherwise the cruises are very similar.

 View of SF Fleet Week Air Show from Red and White FerryFront Row Seats for the Blue Angels